costajob/app-servers/README.md

 By using cluster library it spawns multiple processs (like Ruby and Python) and V8 implementation is faster enough to grant great results.

 ### ServerMux
-Since GO is pretty flexible and comes with "battery built-in", i opted for the HTTP ServerMux standard library in place of using some flavoured framework.
+Since GO is pretty flexible and comes with "built-in battery", i opted for the HTTP ServerMux standard library in place of using some flavoured framework.

 ##### Bootstrap
 ```